jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4444

-#### Value and Practical Utility Guide Decisions (36%)
+#### Practical Considerations and Ease of Use (28%)

-Cost sensitivity combines with practical functionality needs, where price matters more than advanced features for this segment.
-Geo-unlocking capabilities for streaming content and accessing region-restricted media emerge as key use cases alongside work-related access requirements.
-Ease of use and cross-device compatibility rank highly, with several participants noting they chose free options or employer-provided solutions.
-Majority mention convenience factors like browser integration and simple setup, representing a value-conscious segment that prioritizes accessibility and affordability over premium security features.
+Cost sensitivity and convenience outweigh technical specifications for this segment, with free options and employer-provided solutions representing the majority of selection drivers.
+Ease of use ranks as the decisive factor, with participants prioritizing simple setup, cross-device compatibility, and intuitive interfaces over advanced features.
+Customer support and user reviews matter more than encryption protocols, as nearly all participants in this group mention recommendations, reputation, or pre-existing relationships as their primary selection method.
+This segment requires streamlined onboarding and clear value communication rather than technical differentiation.

 **Quotes:**